This is free, but the author accepts your support by letting you pay what you think is fair.

 Schubert would later base a piece of chamber music on the lied, the Trout Quintet in A Major.
 The lied, however, was originally written in D-flat major.

-Uploaded over 2 years ago
+Uploaded about 6 years ago

 Sign Up for free and share your music on SheetHub!